unicode-org/icu/docs/userguide/unicode.md

 to allow for unambiguous encoding of every character in common use.
 Such a character number is called a "code point".

-*Unicode code points are just non-negative integer numbers in a certain range.
+> :point_right: *Unicode code points are just non-negative integer numbers in a certain range.
 They do not have an implicit binary representation or a width of 21 or 32 bits.
 Binary representation and unit widths are defined for encoding forms.*